 I guess that you couldn’t miss the recent story about Facebook’s new update.
 One that connects your data posted on their social network with the other sites all over the web.
 One that caused automatic change of privacy settings for all members.
 If you had any doubts, that wasn’t a bug in the system, that was a deliberate action that opened the private data of 350 millions of people to the rest of the Internet; search engines, archives and data sniffers included.

 So what? – one might ask.
 Well, call me old fashioned but I do care that my private things stay private, and that it is me who determines what is private for me.
 That is the exact opposite of Google’s CEO Eric Schmidt’s thinking that

 if you have something you don’t want anyone to know maybe you should not do it in the first place.

 What an interesting way to think.

 Imagine somebody putting a bug into your phone and transmitting your conversations via local radio station, saying that if you have something private to talk you should not use the phone.
 Or better, that if you have something to keep private, you shouldn’t talk about it at all.
 Crazy?
 Yes.
 And illegal, too.
-It would be matter of days before the radio station would be closed and some people face serious criminal charges.
+It would be a matter of days before the radio station would be closed and some people face serious criminal charges.

 But phone is not the same as Facebook or any other social network, somebody might say.
 True, phone is more like e-mail or private messages on a social network.
 Guess what, those are intercepted and even censored on Facebook as well.
 Apparently, Facebook will block your private message if it contains something like a link to The Pirate Bay and give you an explanation that some Facebook users find your message abusive.
 It will not tell who are those users, how they can reach your private message and why should they care about the content of your private conversation which they are not a part of, though.

 But this is going much further than illegal censorship.